Miles343/Haukai-Website-v2.io/README.md

-# Haukai-Website-v2.io
+# Haukai-Website-v2
-Updated website for Assignment 3 of BIT607 Web Dev
+Updated version of the website from Assignment 2 to achieve the requirements of Assignment 3